students walking across campus at Case Western Reserve Univeristy

 Notification of Admission Decisions

 Fall semester notification begins in early January; spring semester notification begins in mid-October.
-Decisions will be shared approximately two weeks after an application becomes complete.
+Decisions will be shared starting on April 1 with application completion.

 Complete applications include official final high school transcript(s), official college transcript(s) and a letter of recommendation from a college instructor.